CWRUChielLab/axographio/README.rst

 >>>
 >>> f = axographio.read("AxoGraph X File.axgx")

-At this point the variable f will contain a file_contents object with the column names and data from the file.
-For example, you could now plot the first two columns using matplotlib:
+At this point the variable ``f`` will contain a ``file_contents`` object with the column names and data from the file.
+For example, you could now plot the first two columns using Matplotlib:

 >>> import matplotlib.pyplot as plt
 >>>